23 Weeks Pregnant

 A typical 23 weeks pregnant belly measures about 21 to 25 centimeters from the pubic bone to the top of the uterus.
 (That’s the fundal height.)
 At 23 weeks pregnant, you’ve probably gained about 12 to 15 pounds.
 And if you’re 23 weeks pregnant with twins, you should have gained at least 23 pounds so far.
 By gaining the recommended amount of weight for a twin pregnancy, you’ll reduce your risk of preterm labor.

-At 23 weeks pregnant, baby movement probably feels pretty cool—and it’s always a comfort knowing baby’s in there wiggling around.
-If you pay attention, you’ll get to know your 23-week fetus’s routine: baby’s less active when he or she is sleeping and a kung fu master when he or she’s awake.
+At 23 weeks pregnant, baby movement probably feels pretty cool—and it’s always a comfort knowing baby is in there wiggling around.
+If you pay attention, you’ll get to know your 23-week fetus’s routine: Baby is less active when they’re sleeping and a kung fu master when they’re awake.
 Some parents even swear their newborns kept similar routines after birth as they did in utero.
 So, if your kicker is keeping you up at night, consider this a warning!

 23 Weeks Pregnant Ultrasound

 Wondering what you’d see if you had a 23 weeks pregnant ultrasound?
-Well, baby's forming little nipples (yeah, really!) at this stage.
-And your cute little 23-week fetus’s face is fully formed—he or she just needs a little extra fat to fill it out.
-Baby's entertaining him- or herself by listening to your voice and your heartbeat, and can even hear some loud sounds like cars honking and dogs barking.
+Well, baby is forming little nipples (yeah, really!) at this stage.
+And your cute little 23-week fetus’s face is fully formed—they just need a little extra fat to fill it out.
+Baby is entertaining themselves by listening to your voice and your heartbeat and can even hear some loud sounds like cars honking and dogs barking.

-Enjoy a little time off all the poking, prodding, and peeing in a cup.
 You’re seeing your OB only once a month right now, so you may not have a doctor’s appointment or a 23 weeks pregnant ultrasound.
+Enjoy a little time off from all the doctor’s poking and prodding and having to pee in a cup!
 And you may be done with your genetic testing.